MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/generating-consolidated-financial-statements.md

 ### Report designer options for currency translation
 In Financial reporting, any report can be shown in any number of reporting currencies.
 The following fields in the report definition support this capability:

-- The **Currency Information** section in the **Report Definition** form.
+- The **Currency Information** section in the **Report Definition** page.
 This section shows the currency that the values are shown in when a report is generated.
 - A new **Include all reporting currencies** check box.
 When this check box is selected, the reporting currencies will queue up after the report that uses the company's functional currency is generated.
 If the check box is cleared, you can still select a reporting currency in the Web Viewer.
 In this case, the reporting currency will be processed only when you select it.

 The options in the report definition let you easily translate a report into all your reporting currencies.
 Therefore, you might be able to eliminate duplicate report definitions that differ only in the currencies that are used.
-If you require a report that shows multiple currencies side by side, you can continue to use the **Currency display** field in the **Column Definition** form to translate just that column of the report into an alternate reporting currency.
+If you require a report that shows multiple currencies side by side, you can continue to use the **Currency display** field in the **Column Definition** page to translate just that column of the report into an alternate reporting currency.

 ### Currency translation adjustment
 The currency translation adjustment (CTA) is the difference between the rates that are used to calculate the balance sheet accounts and the rate that is used for the income statement accounts.
 This difference will cause the balance sheet to be out of balance.
 You can use Financial reporting to calculate the CTA in two ways:

-- Use the **Rounding Adjustments** form in the row definition, as shown in the following illustration.
+- Use the **Rounding Adjustments** page in the row definition, as shown in the following illustration.

     ![Currency translation adjustment rounding adjustments](./media/Currency-translation-adjustment-rounding-adjustments.png "Currency translation adjustment rounding adjustments")